 When visiting Valencia, you absolutely must try some of the local dishes!
+Here we bring you a list of the most popular dishes of the Valencian cuisine:

-One of the most well known Spanish dishes in the world is La Paella.
+One of the most well known Spanish dishes and of the Valencian cuisine in the world is La Paella.
 But did you know that it originally comes from Valencia?
 Many of Valencia’s visitors ask themselves the same question: Where do you find some good paella?
 When you ask a Valencian, they’ll tell you it’s at their mother’s place on a Sunday afternoon.
 But even if you don´t have the luxury of enjoying a Valencian mother´s home-cooked meal, it’s quite easy to find restaurants in Valencia with fantastic paellas.
 But which one of these is the best?

-Before starting the quest, we’ll have to define some concepts: the authentic Valencian paella is composed of arroz bomba (a type of rice), sautéed tomato, saffron, chicken, rabbit and green beans.
+Before starting the quest, we’ll have to define some concepts about the Valencian cuisine: the authentic Valencian paella is composed of arroz bomba (a type of rice), sautéed tomato, saffron, chicken, rabbit and green beans.
 You can also add snails and artichokes, and finish it off with a bit of rosemary.
 And that’s it.
 No shrimps, blue mussels, sweet pepper or any other things that the guíris (typical non-Spanish tourists in Spain) love taking pictures of.
 On top of that, a buena paella valenciana is cooked with firewood.
 According to the experts, when the firewood is taken from an organge tree, we can really speak of an authentic gourmet food.

 Find your accommodation now!